 The silence is the worst part.
-After any relationship ends it will feel like you go through every feeling there is and my goodness does it hurt.
-The shock, anger, grief, brief bouts of positivity, and hopefulness are all feelings you will at some stage experience.
-Then just when you think you have made it, a memory will hit you like a nuclear bomb and you fall to pieces.
-The pain is overwhelming however the silence is what really makes it so much harder.
+After any relationship ends, it will feel like you go through every feeling, and my goodness, does it hurt.
+The shock, anger, grief, brief bouts of positivity, and hopefulness are all feelings you will, at some stage, experience.
+Then just when you think you have made it, a memory will hit you like a nuclear bomb, and you fall to pieces.
+The pain is overwhelming however, the silence makes it so much harder.
 You spent so much time building a relationship with someone.
-The messages, calls, and nights together up until 3.00 am talking about life and even though you are deliriously tired you don’t want to fall asleep.
-You get to know this person, their quirks, their personality, and you love all it.
+The messages, calls, and nights together up until 3.00 am talk about life; even though you are deliriously tired, you don’t want to fall asleep.
+You get to know this person, their quirks, their personality, and you love all of it.
 You fall in love.
-Now all of sudden, it is gone.
-You no longer have that person in your life who had a piece, if not all of your heart and it is like you never will get it back.
-What you do get though are lessons about the heartbreak that you, unfortunately, have to learn.
-It doesn’t matter how many times it happens, it never gets easier, but you do know that eventually, you will be ok.
-Just know whatever comes next, is completely normal.
+Now all of a sudden, it is gone.
+You no longer have that person in your life who had a piece, if not all, of your heart, and it is like you never will get it back.
+What you do get, though, are lessons about the heartbreak you, unfortunately, must learn.
+It doesn’t matter how often it happens; it never gets easier, but you know that you will eventually be ok.
+Just know whatever comes next is completely normal.

 You feel broken

 You are simply broken.
-Heartbreak feels like it may kill you and in fact some days you want it to but it doesn’t.
+Heartbreak feels like it may kill you, and some days you want it to, but it doesn’t.
 That is the beautiful poetic irony of it.
-You never will die of a broken heart, but you feel like every good thing inside of you won’t survive and that you will never feel like yourself again.
-You will though, one day because eventually, you look back at that point in your life where you were so hurt that even to breathe felt like an effort.
-You will be able to see just how far you have come but it is impossible to see that far ahead.
-Every day is taking a step forward, and then taking ten steps back.
+You never will die of a broken heart, but you feel like every good thing inside you won’t survive and will never feel like yourself again.
+You will, though, one day because eventually, you look back at that point in your life where you were so hurt that even breathing felt like an effort.
+You can see just how far you have come, but it is impossible to see that far ahead.
+Every day is taking a step forward and then taking ten steps back.
 Heartbreak makes you feel like you will never be ok.
-In fact, I don’t know if you ever really recover from a broken heart.
-It mends, but it doesn’t necessarily go back the same way as it was ever before.
+I don’t know if you ever really recover from a broken heart.
+It mends, but it doesn’t necessarily go back the same way as ever.
 For now, though, the pain is real, feeling broken is real, and tomorrow already seems like it is going too hard.

 Was I not good enough?

 It is inevitable that we punish ourselves.
 You will blame yourself for what has happened.
 It will be because you weren’t good enough.
 Pretty enough.
 You weren’t enough for them to stay and fight for you and your relationship.
 Maybe you were too needy?
-Maybe you shouldn’t have been so open and vulnerable?
-Maybe you should have let him sleep on the side of the bed he wanted to?
+Maybe you shouldn’t have been so open and vulnerable.
+Maybe you should have let him sleep on the side of the bed he wanted to.
 You will believe that this is all on you.
 The relationship failed because of you.
-The plummeting self-worth you experience also makes having your heart broken so much harder to deal with because you are now also fighting against the notion that you are impossible to love.
-Your friends can rally around you and tell you that this isn’t your fault.
-That you are enough and always have been but you won’t believe them.
+The plummeting self-worth you experience also makes having your heart broken so much harder to deal with because you are now fighting against the notion that you are impossible to love.
+Your friends can rally around you and tell you this isn’t your fault.
+You are enough and always have been, but you won’t believe them.
 Yet.
-You will only believe it once you start to realize that you are enough and that a lot of the time love isn’t permanent.
-You will believe it one day but not today, and that is OK.
+You will only believe it once you start to realize that you are enough and that, a lot of the time, love isn’t permanent.
+You will believe it one day but not today, which is OK.

 Letting go isn’t easy